Ebiroll/artpi/projects/art_pi_gdbstub/README.md

 The Idea was to access memory to make dump of the flash and use the gdb protocol.
 Then I saw this program and got a bit carried away.

+If it had worked you could dump memory with,
+   (gdb) target remote /dev/ttyACM1

+   (gdb) dump binary memory eflash.bin 0x90000000 0x90080000

+   (gdb) dump binary memory boot_flash.bin 0x08000000 0x08001000

+I would not trust the results yet, but the code can be consider educational.
+More attention must be given to the h7_mem_read() function.
+It works well for 32-bits len=4 and aligned addresses

 https://github.com/ftrias/TeensyDebug